ssisaa/TokenSwapSolana/replit.md

 # Overview

 This is a Solana-based decentralized staking platform that allows users to stake YOT tokens and earn YOS rewards.
 The platform features a React frontend with TypeScript, Express.js backend, and integrates with Solana blockchain through various wallet adapters.
 The system includes an admin panel for managing staking parameters and a comprehensive user interface for staking, unstaking, harvesting rewards, and token swapping.
+The platform now includes a configurable token burning mechanism that permanently removes YOT tokens from circulation during swap operations.

 # User Preferences